 Step 5: Launch A Strong Marketing Strategy

-You may have a competitive product in the market, but it can be only successful if you have an effective marketing strategy including pre-launch, launching and post-launch phases:
+You may have a competitive product, but it can only succeed with an effective marketing strategy.
+This includes pre-launch, launch, and post-launch phases.

 Pre-Launch Activities